Chapter 14: Standards & Guidelines

 See Section 14.9 for information regarding policy statements, checklists, model statements, and other documents that are not standards or guidelines.

-The Standards and Accreditation Committee (SAC) is a standing committee of the Association of College and Research Libraries, a division of the American Library Association.
-It is “the umbrella committee to which the ACRL Board of Directors has delegated the responsibility for the development of standards and guidelines adopted and promoted by the Association, and for establishing and maintaining appropriate liaisons with accrediting agencies and other organizations that monitor and evaluate the performance of academic libraries.
-The authority to adopt, revise, or rescind standards, guidelines, resides with the ACRL Board of Directors.”
+The Standards Committee (SC) is a standing committee of the Association of College and Research Libraries, a division of the American Library Association.
+It is “Responsible for overseeing the development of standards and guidelines adopted and promoted by the Association.”
 (ALA Handbook of Organization).
 Authority for other types of statements also resides with the ACRL Board of Directors.

 An appointed ACRL staff member is an ex-officio member of the Committee.
 A member of the ACRL Board serves as a Board liaison for the Committee, also in an ex-officio capacity.

-1. Monitors existing ACRL standards and guidelines and recommends to the ACRL Board revision, or rescission when appropriate.
+- Monitors existing ACRL standards and guidelines and recommends revision or recession when appropriate to the ACRL Board.

-4. Recommends to the ACRL Board the acceptability of proposed standards, guidelines and related documents.
+- Recommends to the ACRL Board the acceptability of proposed standards, guidelines, and related documents.

-The SAC reviews and revises the organization and arrangement of the Standards and Guidelines Web page http://www.ala.org/ala/mgrps/divs/acrl/standards/index.cfm and recommends any needed changes.
+The SC reviews and revises the organization and arrangement of the Standards and Guidelines Web page http://www.ala.org/ala/mgrps/divs/acrl/standards/index.cfm and recommends any needed changes.

-In addition to SAC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines:
+In addition to SC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines:

 - Committee on the Status of Academic Librarians